 This part of Greece has many beautiful beaches.
 Many are off the beaten track and reachable only by boat.
 The island and the little islands near Symi have been declared archaeological sites by the Central Archaeological Council.
 They consist of 159 places and monuments representing the island’s history from prehistoric eras to the latest years.

 Day 3 | Kalymnos

 Rugged Kalymnos is characterized by its dramatic mountains that draw hardy climbers from all over the world.
 Its western flank is spectacular, with skeletal crags towering above dazzling blue waters.
 Some of the most attractive Kalymnos beaches are Emporio, Myrties, Kantouni, and Massouri, organized with loungers and umbrellas.
 Other beaches in Kalymnos are secluded and perfect for privacy.

 Pothia is the capital village and main port of Kalymnos.
 Don’t miss the Archaeological Museum of Kalymnos.

 Rural Kalymnos has many archaeological highlights, including many Early Christian Churches.
-Remains of at least eight churches are visible on the island, chief among them the vast Basilica of Christ in Jerusalem, which has lovely mosaic floors.
+Remains of at least eight churches are visible on the island.
+The most significant is the vast Basilica of Christ in Jerusalem, which has lovely mosaic floors.

-On the east coast of Kalymnos, the valley and bay of Vathy offer an excellent opportunity to have a long and leisurely walk, passing several more Early Christian churches and remains of ancient fortifications.
+On the east coast of Kalymnos, the valley and bay of Vathy are good places for a long and leisurely walk.
+You’ll pass several more Early Christian churches and remains of ancient fortifications.

 Day 4 | Leros

 The tiny island of Leros is in the northern Dodecanese, a few miles south of Patmos and Lipsi.
-Small hills and many coves characterize the geography of Leros, and the bay of Lakki is the largest natural harbor in the eastern Mediterranean.
+Small hills and many coves characterize the geography of Leros.
+The bay of Lakki is the largest natural harbor in the eastern Mediterranean.